Sudan entry requirements for Kazakhstan passport holders

 Frequently asked questions

-No. Sudan does not offer visa on arrival for Kazakh passport holders.
-You must get a visa from a Sudanese embassy or consulate before you travel.
+No. Sudan does not offer visa-on-arrival for Kazakhstani passport holders.
+You must obtain a visa from a Sudanese embassy or consulate before you travel.
+There is no exception for tourism or business.

 Official sources